kvncn/XTank-A3/README.md

       -"bomb" for the bomb tank with 100 health and 100 damage.
 Represented by a dark red color -"turtle" for the turtle tank with 200 health and 50 damage.
 Represented by a dark green color -can select different type maze at line 235 of XTANK UI

+TIPS FOR TESTING:
+  -We have found it useful to move the first tank up a bit and then introduce the second client.
+When the tanks shots, it may take a second and/or require some clicking on keys